immutability-io/consul-terraform/README.md

 ### Terraforming the Consul Cluster

-If infrastructure is a cat, then Terraform is the Swiss Army knife that lets you skin it in a variety of ways. *Don't skin any real cats - they have claws!*
+If infrastructure is a cat, then Terraform is the Swiss Army knife that lets you skin it in a variety of ways. *NOTE: Don't skin any real cats - they have claws!*

 This project demonstrates the use of Terraform modules to encapsulate certain operations for *maximum* re-use.